 Manufacturing organizations are frequently asked to predict the unpredictable.
 When attempting to forecast and make plans for predictable business growth, it is more important than ever that data and insight are not restricted to departmental silos.
 Data insights must be accessible across functions to increase communication, surface deeper insights, and make smarter decisions.

 The manufacturing industry faces challenges in collecting and analyzing large data sets to achieve higher operational efficiencies, service, and support levels.
 Modern manufacturing is evolving quickly and deploying emerging technologies as old business systems no longer supply decision-makers with need-to-know information.
-Here are four ways manufacturing organizations are revolutionizing their industry with data and analytics.
+Here are four ways supply chain can be revolutionized with data and analytics.

 Manufacturers have typically accessed data insights using static reports from business applications and BI tools managed and run primarily by the IT department.
 This method is complex, inflexible, and time-consuming.
 Self-service analytics capabilities are critical because the best analytics implementations are user-developed dashboards.

 Self-service analytics empower all stakeholders in the organization to access and understand data across the supply chain, within production operations, warehouse management, and during the whole service life cycle.
 With added visibility into operational performance, employees can monitor data across the organization and use it to optimize their business processes.

 Self-service also supports a data-driven improvement cycle allowing individuals to explore and identify the root cause of product defects or bottlenecks.

 2. Enhance Sales and Operations Planning with Accurate Forecasting